bookofproofs/bookofproofs.github.io/_sources/history/17th-century/borelli.md

 * It must have been around this time that Borelli arrived in Rome and was introduced by Campanella to Benedetto Antonio Castelli who had come to Rome after being professor of mathematics at Pisa.
 * Borelli also got to know another of Castelli's students, Evangelista Torricelli, who at this time was acting as a secretary to Castelli.
 * Both Torricelli and Castelli were supporters of Galileo so 1632-33 must have been a difficult time for Borelli seeing the Inquisition banning Galileo's works and putting him on trial.
-* He fled to Paris in 1634 accompanied by Filippo Borelli, the brother of the subject of this biography.
 * Giovanni Alfonso Borelli remained in Rome gaining a reputation as an exceptionally good mathematician.
 * Borelli was appointed as a lecturer in mathematics at the University of Messina in Sicily after being recommended by Castelli.
 * Borelli was appointed before 1637, the year in which he climbed Mount Etna, but his name only appears in the university records from 1639 when he was promoted to the chair of mathematics.